queuejw/LumetroLauncher/README.md

 # 🌻 Lumetro Launcher

-Lumetro is an experimental project to create a Windows Phone-style launcher for Android.
-It is not an attempt to completely recreate Windows Phone, but it is based on its design and tries to make it more user-friendly by adding new features and modifying existing ones.
+Lumetro is an experimental project to create a launcher for Android™ .
+It is not an attempt to completely recreate Windows® Phone, but it is based on its design and tries to make it more user-friendly by adding new features and modifying existing ones.

 # ⚙️ Why experimental?